RackPing/api_client_samples/Docker/README.md

 This folder includes a Dockerfile and instructions to build a container with the current RackPing API sample programs, several programming languages and the test harness.

-Docker makes getting started easier, and isolates any changes from your setup or filesystem.
+Docker makes getting started easier, and isolates any changes from your notebook or server setup or filesystem.

 ## Getting Started